GENI-NSF/geni-tools/README-omni.txt

-The Omni Geni Client -
+The Omni GENI Client -

 Omni is an end-user GENI client that communicates with GENI Aggregate Managers and presents their resources with a uniform specification,